 Steps for Properly Using a Wag Bag

 Wag bags are quite easy to use.
-Usually, they have instructions on how to use them printed on the bag.
-Here's a quick rundown on how to utilize your bag in the backcountry.
+Usually, these go-anywhere-toilet kits have instructions on how to use them printed on the bag.
+Here's a quick rundown on how to utilize your toilet bag in the backcountry.

 First, open up the puncture-resistant package.
-Most wag bags will include a small amount of toilet paper, a packet of hand sanitizer, beads that will gel your waste inside the bag, and a smell-capturing powder.
+Most wag bags will include a small amount of toilet paper, a packet of hand sanitizer, a gelling agent that will contain your waste inside the bag, and a "poo powder" that deodorizes the contents inside.
 Remove the paper and sanitizer from the interior of the bag and set them aside.
 Open up the bag completely; you may want to use some rocks to keep the edges of the bag down or set it up so that it sits open on its own.
 You can also hold the edges of your bag against your hips.

 I don't think I need to tell you what the next step is...

 When you're done, use the toilet paper.
 Sanitize your hands.
 Stick your toilet paper and spent hand sanitizer packet into the bag along with your waste.
-Seal up the bag, removing any extra air while you close it up.
+Seal up the bag with the zip-close feature, removing any extra air while you close it up.
 Lastly, stash it in your backpack and toss it in the garbage when you leave the trailhead.

 Different Types of Wag Bags

 Many companies produce their own version of a wag bag.
-You can find a variety of options at REI, Backcountry, Cabela's, and your local outdoor gear shop.
+You can find a variety of waste kit options at REI, Backcountry, Cabela's, and your local outdoor gear shop.
 Although the brands may differ, the product, in general, doesn't.
-However, I recommend shopping around and finding the brand you feel the most comfortable using out in nature.
+However, I recommend shopping around and finding the waste treatment brand you feel the most comfortable using out in nature.

-If a regular wag bag isn't really your style, most outdoor stores also offer a portable toilet seat.
+If a regular wag bag isn't really your style, most outdoor stores also offer a camping toilet system or a portable toilet seat.
 These foldable, travel-friendly seats hold a wag bag underneath them so it's still easy to pack out waste.
 If you're planning on camping for a while, you can check out compostable toilets, too.

 Other Leave No Trace Bathroom Strategies